Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-2.md

 ## Setting Up Visual Studio Code

-1. Sign in to Visual Studio Code using your GitHub User credentials from the **Environment > GitHub Credentials** tab.
+1. Sign in to Visual Studio Code using your GitHub User credentials.

 2. Navigate to the GitHub repository [CloudLabsAI-Azure/MyMvcApp-Contact-Databse-Application](https://github.com/CloudLabsAI-Azure/MyMvcApp-Contact-Databse-Application) and fork this repository using the CloudLabs-provided GitHub account.